pickles976/pickles976.github.io/_posts/2023-05-20-Pose-Estimation-from-Aruco-Fiducials.md

 This function will return the bounding boxes and ID's of fiducials detected in the images.
 If draw is set to true, you will see the bounding boxes that are detected.
 Try taking a picture and running this code on it.

 In the next step we will use these bounding boxes to perform pose estimation.
-Here is a link to the OpenCV docs if you want to read more: https://docs.opencv.org/4.x/d5/dae/tutorial_aruco_detection.html
+Here is a link to the OpenCV docs if you want to read more: [link to docs](https://docs.opencv.org/4.x/d5/dae/tutorial_aruco_detection.html)

 ## Estimating Pose

 Because the 3D points of the corners are known, and the camera matrix is known, we can solve for the extrinsic camera parameters (the translation and rotation).
 For the sake of brevity, I wont show how to load the camera parameters from json.
 Just know that they need to be converted into a numpy array to be fed into OpenCV.
 We will be using OpenCV's built-in solvePNP method.
-The OpenCV documentation page is great at explaining the problem and the different solvers provided: https://docs.opencv.org/4.x/d5/d1f/calib3d_solvePnP.html
+The OpenCV documentation page is great at explaining the problem and the different solvers provided: [docs](https://docs.opencv.org/4.x/d5/d1f/calib3d_solvePnP.html).

-We will be using SOLVEPNP_IPPE since we have more than 4 coplanar points.
+We will be using **SOLVEPNP_IPPE** since we have more than 4 coplanar points.
 The full code is available [here](https://github.com/pickles976/RobotFriend/blob/main/src/fiducials/src/aruco_tracker.py), I will just include a piece below that has the relevant parts.

 ```python